mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - Use `@Lazy` annotation to override

 ## What is a property source?
 How would you use @PropertySource?

-Property source: Abstract base class that represents a source of name value property pairs.
-E.g.,
+**Property source**: Abstract base class that represents a source of name value property pairs.

+- `@PropertySource` can be used to add a property source to the Spring environment.
+-  it is specific to properties files, **YaML files can not be loaded** via the `@PropertySource` annotation.
 - Spring system properties of the JVM: `System.getProperties()`
 - System environment variables: `System.getenv()`.

-`@PropertySource` can be used to add a property source to the Spring environment.
 ```java
 @Configuration
 @PropertySource("classpath:/com/myco/app.properties")